 Proper recapping of needles

-When a Health Care Provider has an exposure incident, such as a needle stick, employers must provide immediate confidential medical evaluation and follow-up.
+Employers must provide immediate confidential medical evaluation and follow-up when a Health Care Provider has an exposure incident, such as a needle stick.
 These incidents need to be reported immediately.
 The source of the possibly infectious materials can also be tested for bloodborne pathogens, giving vital information to the HCP and developing a treatment plan.
 Infection following exposure to a bloodborne pathogen depends on a few variables, including

 Even after taking precautionary measures, you can still be exposed to blood or body fluids.
 Reporting an exposure incident to your employer or manager will help you get the treatment you need and help your employer identify and reduce exposure causes.

-To effectively minimize or eliminate exposure to bloodborne pathogens, Standard Precautions must be followed.
+Health care workers must follow standard Precautions to effectively minimize or eliminate exposure to bloodborne pathogens.
 These include Universal Precautions, Engineering Controls, Work Practice Controls, and PPE.
+You can take our FREE BBP Practice test to test your knowledge in Bloodborne Pathogens.